 I'm in the Department of Physiology and Pharmacology that is known for wide research activity, designed to train leaders in research to amplify the knowledge of different diseases through analysis, innovation, and insight.

-Also, I'm enrolled in the The Collaborative Graduate Program in Musculoskeletal Health Research, which is unique in Canada.
-The program includes multiple Faculties at Western University with participation from over 60 faculty members.
+Also, I'm enrolled in the The Collaborative Specialization in Musculoskeletal Health Research, which is unique in Canada.
+The specialization includes multiple Faculties at Western University with participation from over 60 faculty members.
 All the trainers engage in musculoskeletal research seminars, annual research retreats, and courses.

-By having access to expertise across multiple disciplines, the Collaborative Graduate Program in Musculoskeletal Health Research has training opportunities to translate discoveries that will help to better understand musculoskeletal diseases and improve health worldwide.
+By having access to expertise across multiple disciplines, the Collaborative Specialization in Musculoskeletal Health Research has training opportunities to translate discoveries that will help to better understand musculoskeletal diseases and improve health worldwide.